Guitars owned by Paul Cooijmans

 José Rodriguez E40 classical guitar - 1988-2008

-I think it was built in the mid-1980s.
-It has a deep warm dry sound with pronounced bass.
-It can be heard in the recordings of my guitar compositions, which can be found on my list of compositions.
-I sold it to a member of a high-I.Q. society.
+This was my main classical guitar for many years.
+I think it was built in the early 1980s or before.
+It had a cedar top and a deep warm dry sound with pronounced bass.
+It can be heard in some of the recordings of my guitar compositions, which can be found on my list of compositions.
+In the late 1990s I recorded most of my compositions using this guitar.
+I sold it to a member of a high-I.Q. society, who died within a few years thereafter.
+The E in the model name probably stands for "estudio", and the number behind it may indicate the quality of the guitar, but that is speculation.

 Photos: [1992] [1994] [2005]